-The following table presents aggregate summary information as of December 31, 2022, regarding the common stock that may be issued upon the exercise of options and rights under all of our existing equity compensation plans:
+The following table presents aggregate summary information as of December 31, 2023, regarding the common stock that may be issued upon the exercise of options and rights under all of our existing equity compensation plans:

-Plan Category Column (A) Number of Securities to be Issued Upon Exercise of Outstanding Options, Restricted Stock Units and Other Rights o Weighted Secondary Secon Column (C) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column A) Equity Compensation Plans Approved by Stockholders (1) 3,341,834 (2)\$ 9.52 1,127,462 (3) Equity Compensation Plans Not Approved by Stockholders Total 3,341,834 \$ 9.52 1,127,462
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants, and Other Rights (#) (2) Aver Ou (Wa Veighted Page Exercise Price of Itstanding Options, Prants and Prants (\$) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (#) (Excluding Securities Reflected in Column A) Equity Compensation Plans Approved by Stockholders (1) 4,233,203 (3) 10.83 1,307,493 (4) Equity Compensation Plans Not Approved by Stockholders Total 4,233,203 10.83 1,307,493

-- (1) These plans consist of our 2020 Plan, 2022 Plan and our 2022 Employee Share Purchase Plan, or ESPP. - As of December 31, 2022, (i) 901,462 shares remained available for future issuance under our 2022 Plan, (ii) and 226,000 shares remained available for future issuance under our ESPP (as of December 31, 2022 we have not commenced any purchase periods associated with our ESPP).
-No shares remained available for future issuance under the 2020 Plan as of December 31, 2022.
+- (1) These plans consist of our 2020 Plan, 2022 Plan and our 2022 Employee Share Purchase Plan, or ESPP. - (2) Does not include purchase rights accruing under our 2022 ESPP because the purchase right (and therefore the number of shares to be purchased) will not be determined until the end of the purchase period. - As of December 31, 2023, (i) 1,091,187 shares remained available for future issuance under our 2022 Plan and (ii) 216,306 shares remained available for future issuance under our ESPP (which number excludes shares subject to purchase during the current purchase period, which commenced on December 1, 2023, and the exact number of which will not be known until the end of the purchase period on May 31, 2024).
+No shares remained available for future issuance under the 2020 Plan as of December 31, 2023.
 However, the 2020 Plan continues to govern outstanding equity awards granted thereunder.
 Our 2022 Plan has an evergreen provision that allows for an annual increase in the number of shares available for issuance under the 2022 Plan to be added on the first day January, starting with January 1, 2023, in an amount equal the lesser of (i) 5% of the outstanding number of shares of our common stock on the immediately preceding December 31 or (ii) such lesser number of shares as determined by our compensation committee in each case subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.
-Our ESPP has an evergreen provision that allows for an annual increase in the number of shares available for issuance under the ESPP to be added on the first day of each January, starting in January 2023, thereafter through January 1, 2032, by the lesser of (i) 678,000 shares of our common stock, (ii) 1% of the outstanding number of shares of common stock on the immediately preceding December 31, or (iii) such lesser number of shares of common stock as determined by the administrator of the ESPP.
-The number of shares reserved under the ESPP is subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization. - (3) This amount excludes 1,185,660 shares of common stock that became issuable under the 2022 Plan on January 1, 2023, pursuant to the evergreen provisions of the 2022 Plan.
-The Board of Directors waived the evergreen provision increase associated with the Company's ESPP such that no additional shares were added under the Company's ESPP on January 1, 2023.
+Our ESPP has an evergreen provision that allows for an annual increase in the number of shares available for issuance under the ESPP

+- to be added on the first day of each January, starting in January 2023, thereafter through January 1, 2032, by the lesser of (i) 678,000 shares of our common stock, (ii) 1% of the outstanding number of shares of common stock on the immediately preceding December 31, or (iii) such lesser number of shares of common stock as determined by the administrator of the ESPP.
+The number of shares reserved under the ESPP is subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization. - (4) This amount excludes 1,191,162 shares of common stock that became issuable under the 2022 Plan on January 1, 2024, pursuant to the evergreen provisions of the 2022 Plan and 238,232 shares of common stock that became issuable under the ESPP on January 1, 2024, pursuant to the evergreen provisions of ESPP.